 The duty of a Director is to support and oversee the running of the Company for the purpose of maximising its value for the benefit of shareholders.
 By virtue of their office, a Director is under a duty to:

-a) Perform any specific task assigned by the Board of Directors and which is reasonably included in their commitment to dedication.

-b) Report to the Board on any acts they perform by delegation from or engagement by the Board.
+- a) To perform any specific task assigned by the Board of Directors and which is reasonably included in their commitment to dedication. - b) To report to the Board on any acts they perform by delegation from or engagement by the Board.